amwong/dotfiles/rbac_doc.md

 #Managing users and projects
 ##Basic concepts
-**Users**

-A user is an individual or a service with login credentials to the OpenStack environment.
+**Users**: A user is an individual or a service with login credentials to the OpenStack environment.
 A user has one or more roles and belongs to one or more projects.

-**Projects**

-Projects are organizational units in the cloud, and are also known as tenants or accounts.
+**Projects**: Projects are organizational units in the cloud, and are also known as tenants or accounts.
 Each user is a member of one or more projects.
 Within a project, a user creates and manages resources such as instances and volumes.
 Administrators can set limits to how many resources (instances, vCPU, volumes, and more) that a project is allowed to create.

-**Roles**

-A role is a group of privileges that allow a user to perform a specific set of operations.
+**Roles**: A role is a group of privileges that allow a user to perform a specific set of operations.

-**Groups**

-Groups work as the link between users and roles.
+**Groups**: Groups work as the link between users and roles.
 A user can be a member of one or more groups and a group can have one or more roles associated with it.

 Your IBM Cloud OpenStack Services installation comes with four predefined roles: **cloud_admin**, **project_admin**, **_member_**, and **heat_stack_owner**.

 - **cloud_admin** allows cloud level access control.
 This allows you to perform API execution irrespective of the project you belong to.
 - **project_admin** allows project level access control.
-- **_member_** allows the user to use the resources (like instances and volumes) that are allocated for the project.
+- **\_member\_** allows the user to use the resources (like instances and volumes) that are allocated for the project.
 - **heat_stack_owner** allows the user to create heat stacks in the project.

 With your IBM Cloud OpenStack Services installation you receive one user with Cloud_Admin privileges who can create other users.